 Warning!
-19. April 2018 – Deportation hearing of Senegalese authorities in Munich!
+2nd of July 2018 – Deportation hearing of Senegalese authorities in Munich!

 Senegalese officials will hold a mass hearing in Munich to identify Asylum seekers for the purpose of issuing travel documents to deport them to Senegal.
 We know that not only people, who fled from Senegal, but also people from other African countries could be summoned to go to the hearing!